 That evening of day 3 with ‘bites’ I noticed quite a few spots on his back and a few on his tummy.
 One of them had puss trapped inside it.
 I was now 100% it was chicken pox.
 Oh no….

 Main signs to look out for – Fever, loss of appetite, a few random spots (like insect bites), headache and general feeling unwell.

 Mostly chickenpox is mild in children.
 So many say it’s better to have them when young.
-In most children it is an itchy rash that starts on the face and torso and then spreads to other parts of body.
+In most children, it is an itchy rash that starts on the face and torso and then spreads to other parts of the body.

-These spots then fill with puss which then scab over.
+These spots then fill with puss which then scabs over.
 Your child will no longer be contagious once all spots have scabbed over.

 Some children can develop a fever so keep a check on their temperature.
 Some children can also develop complications so you should contact the doctor or even 999 if something is amiss.
 The NHS website provides a list of when you should contact your doctor.

 Best treatment & relief for Chickenpox